Dunville & Co

 Dunville & Co. was a tea and spirits merchant company, based in Belfast, County Antrim.
-The company initially gained success as an Irish whiskey blender, but later produced and marketed its own whiskey, having constructed its own distillery.
+The company initially gained success as a Northern Irish whiskey blender, but later produced and marketed its own whiskey, having constructed its own distillery.
 The company was founded by John Dumvill who joined William Napier of Napier & Co.
-The spelling of Dumvill was changed to Dunville and in 1825 the company name became Dunville & Co.
+When John Dunvill bought William Napper out he changed the spelling of Dunvill to Dunville and in 1825 the company name became Dunville & Co.
 In 1837, Dunville began producing its most popular whisky Dunville's VR.

 The Royal Irish Distilleries

 Having gained success as a whiskey blender, Dunville & Co. constructed their own distillery, the Royal Irish Distilleries, on the edge of Belfast in 1869.
 When built, the distillery occupied an impressive four-storey red-brick building, and was amongst the most modern in Ireland.
 With production from five pot stills, and later a Coffey still, at its peak the distillery had a capacity of over 2.5 million gallons per annum, making it amongst the largest in the country.
 Much of the distillery's output was used in the company's whiskey blends, Dunville's VR and Dunville's Three Crowns.

 Although, like other Irish distilleries, Prohibition caused Dunville to lose access to the important American market, Dunville ended the 1920s in good financial health.
 However, when the last heir and chairman of Dunville, Robert Lambart Dunville, died in 1931, the company began to flounder, and left to its directors, in 1936 Dunville & Co. was liquidated.
 Almost uniquely amongst the Irish distilleries that closed in the 20th century, liquidation was not forced upon the firm, as Dunville was actually still profitable when it was wound up.